Utah students walk out in support of abortion rights - NewsBreak

 The legislation failed in the Senate yesterday and now many are worried about potentially losing their right to an abortion.

 Students raised concern over the Supreme Court document leak that potentially overturned Roe V. Wade.
-Students chanted, held signs and gathered to have their voices heard on this controversial issue.MYSTERY: CDC investigates hepatitis outbreak in children, cause unknown
+Students chanted, held signs and gathered to have their voices heard on this controversial issue.Protests held in Decatur and Auburn

 The school sent out an email clarifying the walkout was not a school-sanctioned event, but school officials wanted to give students the space to exercise their freedom of speech.